aliyeysides/learning-go/README.md

-a playground repo to learn Golang, mostly leetcode and http stuff.
+a playground repo for learning Go lang; mostly leetcode and examples from *The Go Programming Language* by Alan A. A. Donovan and Brian W. Kernighan.